Ed Blakely: Return to Australia

 In 2011 Blakely published a memoir about Katrina—a book which Gill reviewed scathingly, asserting that "It would take another book to list all the errors in Blakely's."

-After his return to Sydney Blakely served several high-profile roles including District Commissioner of a newly established body the Greater Sydney Commission from 2015-2018 and Acting Commissioner of the State of New South Wales Land and Environment Court from 2018-2020.
+After his return to Sydney Blakely served several high-profile roles including District Commissioner of a newly established body the Greater Sydney Commission from 2015 to 2018 and Acting Commissioner of the State of New South Wales Land and Environment Court from 2018 to 2020.

-Blakely completed a master’s degree in law from Northwestern University in Chicago in 2018.
-He is currently a Justice of the Peace in New South Wales as well as a class B member (non-practicing) member of the New South Wales Bar.
-He is a consultant working on Affordable and Indigenous housing in Australia and a member of the OECD panel on Economic Development and employment.
-He is a regular Visiting Professor in Climate change and Disaster Management at the University of Venice, Italy.
+Blakely completed a master's degree in law from Northwestern University in Chicago in 2018.
+He was a Justice of the Peace in New South Wales as well as a class B member (non-practicing) member of the New South Wales Bar.
+He was a consultant working on Affordable and Indigenous housing in Australia and a member of the OECD panel on Economic Development and employment.
+He was a regular visiting professor in Climate change and Disaster Management at the University of Venice, Italy.

-Blakely is also an active qualified field referee in the senior and youth divisions US Football (called Gridiron) In Australia.
+Blakely was also an active qualified field referee in the senior and youth divisions US Football (called Gridiron) In Australia.

 His most recent book with Richard Hu is Crafting Innovative Places for Australia’s Knowledge Economy 2019 Macmillan Books.

-Blakely is a Fellow of the National Academy of Public Administration (United States).
+Blakely was a Fellow of the National Academy of Public Administration (United States).

+Death

+Blakely died in Sydney on September 6, 2025, at the age of 87.